 Too many of America’s most disadvantaged children grow up without the skills needed to thrive in the twenty-first century.
 Whether in educational attainment between income groups or racial/ethnic groups or across geographic locations—inequality persists.
 Low levels of performance among the most disadvantaged create long-term problems, particularly in an economy in which higher skill levels are more and more valued and the wages available to less-skilled workers are deteriorating.
 Some researchers claim, on one hand, that educational inequality is due to social class and family background.
 Others argue that inadequately managed schools bear most of the responsibility for low student achievement.

-An interdisciplinary team of more than twenty researchers will focus both on the educational performance of disadvantaged students, as well as on the differences in outcomes between rich and poor students.
-Specifically, they will conduct analyses of existing data to document educational disadvantage in the United States and the correlations between poor educational outcomes and measures of neighborhood, family, and labor market disadvantage.
-The objective will be to measure educational outcomes broadly, including measures of non-cognitive skills and behaviors as well as measures of cognitive skills and educational attainments.
-The investigators will also commission new research to look at how children, schools, and school outcomes are affected by disparities in housing and community location, in family demographics and functioning, and in employment and jobs.
+An interdisciplinary team of more than twenty researchers focused both on the educational performance of disadvantaged students, as well as on the differences in outcomes between rich and poor students.
+They conducted analyses of existing data to document educational disadvantage in the United States and the correlations between poor educational outcomes and measures of neighborhood, family, and labor market disadvantage.
+They measured educational outcomes broadly, including measures of non-cognitive skills and behaviors as well as measures of cognitive skills and educational attainments, and also commissioned new research to look at how children, schools, and school outcomes are affected by disparities in housing and community location, in family demographics and functioning, and in employment and jobs.

-Findings from the project will be published in two books.
+Findings from the project have been published in two books.
 The first edited by Duncan and Murnane, Whither Opportunity?
-Rising Inequality and the Uncertain Life Chances of Low-Income Children (Fall 2011), examines the corrosive effects of unequal family resources, disadvantaged neighborhoods, insecure labor markets, and worsening school conditions on K-12 education.
-The second book, intended for a general audience, will focus on raising public awareness of educational disadvantage in the United States, summarize prominent research findings, and suggest policies aimed at reducing educational inequality.
+Rising Inequality and the Uncertain Life Chances of Low-Income Children (2011), examines the corrosive effects of unequal family resources, disadvantaged neighborhoods, insecure labor markets, and worsening school conditions on K-12 education.
+The second book, Restoring Opportunity, by Greg Duncan and Richard Murnane (Harvard Education Press, 2014), focuses on raising public awareness of educational disadvantage in the United States, summarizes prominent research findings, and suggests policies aimed at reducing educational inequality.